unpoly/unpoly3-slides/index.md

 **If you're not a Rails user**, skip to a slide without the Rails logo ↗.

+While you can manually manage and compare `request.headers['ETag']` and `response.headers['ETag']` in your controllers, Rails ships with helpers to help deal with ETags.

 ----
 <!-- _class: rails-specific -->

 ```ruby
 class PostsController < AppplicationController